Published May 2003

 “And I don’t know a Mr Jones.
 Dead or alive.”

 “Anyway I dealt with a few items of business and then thought that if I came down here I could resolve the matter.
-It seems like there’s been
+It seems like there’s been some confusion.”

 “I’m sorry about that.
 What’s your reference number?”